evvo-labs/evvo/README.md

 -------------------------------------------------------------------------------
 ### The Model
 #### Asycnchronous Evolutionary Computing
 As described in [John Rachlin's paper on paper mill optimization](https://www.researchgate.net/profile/Richard_Goodwin2/publication/245797473_Cooperative_Multiobjective_Decision_Support_for_the_Paper_Industry/links/0046352ca1becd5890000000.pdf), asynchronous multi-agent evolutionary computing systems consist of a common population and multiple "evolutionary agents" that operate on the population.
 These agents, working in parallel, gradually push the overall fitness of a population upwards.
-(Assuming that the mutators have a chance of improving fitness, and the deletors remove solutions that tend to be worse than average.)
+(Assuming that the modifiers have a chance of improving fitness, and the deletors remove solutions that tend to be worse than average.)
 This system is easily parallelizable, as there is only one piece of shared memory - the set of solutions currently in the population.
 Much of the work (the work of computing new solutions, mutating existing solutions, and deciding which solutions to delete) can be distributed across multiple CPU cores, or even multiple machines.

 This diagram illustrates each of the major components in Evvo and their roles:
 ```